-For illustrative purposes, we assumed the individual shareholder is resident in Ontario and subject to a combined federal and Ontario tax rate of 53.53%.
+For illustrative purposes, we assumed the individual shareholder is resident in Ontario and subject to a combined federal and Ontario tax rate of 53.53 per cent.
 The actual personal tax rate will vary depending on the individual's income tax bracket.
-Any benefits that may occur as a result of deferring the personal level of tax are not considered for purpose of illustration.
+Any benefits that may occur as a result of deferring the personal level of tax are not considered for the purposes of this illustration.